The Library of Alexandria

 Post Content

 Founded in the 3rd century BCE in the thriving Egyptian city of Alexandria by order of Ptolemy I Soter, the library was more than just a building—it was an audacious attempt to collect all human knowledge under one roof.
-Situated in one of the ancient world’s most influential ports, the Library of Alexandria in Egypt attracted scholars, scribes, philosophers, scientists, and poets from across the Hellenistic world.
+Situated in one of the ancient world’s most influential ports, the Library of Alexandria in Egypt attracted scholars, scribes, philosophers, scientists, and poets from across the Hellenistic world, much like other remarkable sites highlighted in What to Do in Alexandria.

 Its mission was simple yet profound: to house every scroll, codex, manuscript, and written work ever produced.
 It wasn't just a repository but a research institution that facilitated translation, commentary, and the creation of new knowledge.
 With acquisitions sourced from as far as India, Mesopotamia, Greece, and beyond, it embodied the intellectual heart of antiquity.
 Some estimates claim it once stored between 400,000 to 700,000 scrolls—covering subjects like astronomy, mathematics, medicine, philosophy, and literature.